Skip to main content

 TRAININGS

-Health Justice offers an array dynamic and engaging half-day virtual trainings for healthcare, public health, and other health-affiliated organizations at various stages of their antiracism and equity journey.
+Health Justice offers an array dynamic and engaging half-day virtual and in-person trainings for healthcare, public health, and other health-affiliated organizations at various stages of their antiracism and equity journey.

 Naming and Discussing Racism